antononcube/SystemModeling/Presentations/UseR!-Meetup-Boston-2020/README.md

 ## Part 2 -- Compartmental models and System dynamics models (30 min)

-In the second part we are going to
+In the second part we are going to:
 1. Discuss and outline the classic compartmental models in epidemiology using several examples
-2. Introduce, clarify, and demonstrate the basics of SD's theory and methodology using progressively more complicated examples.
+2. Introduce, clarify, and demonstrate the basics of System dynamics theory and methodology using progressively more complicated examples.

 First we will see the mathematical models and related R code.